lunayuehuang/Catboost/README.md

-This is a hands-on designed for the Missing Data and Categorical Data for UW MSE 544 Big Data and Materials Informatics.
+This is a hands-on design for the Missing Data and Categorical Data for UW MSE 544 Big Data and Materials Informatics.
 In this module....

 There are 4 questions to answer throughout this module.
 You can write your answers in markdown cells in your notebook or a separate file like a Word document.

-# Setting up Google Colab Notebook
+# Part 1 Setting up Google Colab Notebook
 ### For this tutorial, we will assume you are using Google Colab.
 If you would prefer not to use Colab, please talk to the course staff.

 First, go to https://colab.research.google.com/ and sign in to your UW Google account.
 (If you haven't activated your UW Google account, here is the [link](https://uwconnect.uw.edu/it?id=kb_article_view&sysparm_article=KB0034358#getting_started) to connect to the page that has instructions of "To activate your UW Google account follow these steps:"